Forest Therapy

 Sessions are open for registration!

-Save your spot for our forest therapy walks, starting September 12th.
-To register for this walk, please email Dan at dan@foresttherapyniagara.ca or call and leave a message at (905) 894-2333.
+Save your spot for our forest therapy walks, starting March 30th.
+To register for this walk, please fill out the form below or email Dan at dan@foresttherapyniagara.ca.

 Discover the healing power of Forest Therapy